-The core goal is not to 'teach' but rather allow the employee to come to new realisations themself through meaningful discussion and inner reflection.
+The core goal is not to 'teach' but rather to allow the employee to come to new realisations themself through meaningful discussion and inner reflection.

-It is vital that coaching, due to highly personal nature of discussions, is done in a private and quiet environment to make the employee feel safe to open up and participate in constructive discussions.
+It is vital that coaching, due to the highly personal nature of discussions, is done in a private and quiet environment to make the employee feel safe to open up and participate in constructive discussions.

 CEO/Founder @ RosterElf